I Want To...

 Contact her to discuss experimental design, phenotyping, collaboration or research pathology needs.

-The Phenotyping Core aims to facilitate interdisciplinary phenotyping and translational research collaborations, and offers preclinical research pathology support and collaboration.
-As director of this collaborative core effort, Dr. Brayton reaches out to JHU faculty investigators who wish to participate in multidisciplinary initiatives, and additional participants in the core network are always welcome.
+Dr. Brayton works with various JHU faculty and cores in multidisciplinary initiatives.
 Since 2006 we have organized symposia and courses that emphasize JHU resources and faculty, including JHU Phenotyping Symposia in 2006, 2007, 2008, 2009, SOM graduate school course (ME 680.712) in 2007, 2008, and annual Mouse Pathobiology and Phenotyping Short Courses since 2010, and phenotyping and comparative pathology slide conferences.
 She has become involved in national and international phenotyping initiatives, conferences and courses to promote understanding of mouse biology, pathology and phenotyping in contemporary preclinical translational research.

 Core Facility: Phenotyping (and Pathology) Core (Phenocore)